In 2020, we are making a difference to over 300 children in Kisumu, Kenya, everyday.

 ST. PAUL February 8, 2020 -- Hope for the Child Inc has been selected for the 2020 Best of St. Paul Award in the Child Care Services category by the St. Paul Award Program.

 Each year, the St. Paul Award Program identifies companies that we believe have achieved exceptional marketing success in their local community and business category.
-These are local companies that enhance the positive image of small business through service to their customers and our community.
-These exceptional companies help make the St. Paul area a great place to live, work and play.

 News and Highlights: